List of Hollows in Bleach: Ulquiorra Cifer

 Ulquiorra is one of the first arrancars to be introduced, appearing alongside Yammy Riyalgo in the real world on Aizen's orders to seek out Ichigo.
 The pair leaves without killing him when Ulquiorra sees Ichigo's current strength as no threat to Aizen.
 He does, however, remark that he is concerned over Ichigo's growth potential, stating that if he should pose a threat, then he would kill Ichigo himself.
 He later kidnaps Orihime for Aizen, serving as her jailer and forcing her to remain alive for Aizen's use.
 When Ichigo leads his group to Las Noches, Ulquiorra confronts Ichigo and provokes him into fighting.
 He easily withstands and defeats Ichigo's hollow form, then leaves Ichigo for dead.
 Much later, after escaping imprisonment by the Espada Grimmjow's Caja de Negación, Ulquiorra engages Ichigo in another battle before taking Orihime to Aizen.
 Entrusted to guard Las Noches while Aizen and his forces engage the Soul Reapers in the Fake Karakura Town, Ulquiorra engages Ichigo in a final battle that leads him to take their conflict above Las Noches to fight at his full power.
 However, thinking that he killed him, Ulquiorra unknowingly finds himself facing a semi-hollowified Ichigo with his internal organs heavily damaged.
 Mortally wounded, managing to get him back to normal, Ulquiorra asks Ichigo to finish him off before he dissolves and the battle between them remains unresolved.
 But Ichigo, not intending the fight to result in this manner refuses to.
 As he dies, Ulquiorra comes to understand the meaning of "heart" when an unafraid Orihime reaches out to him as his body dissolves into the wind.

-He is voiced by Daisuke Namikawa in the Japanese version of the anime.
-In the English dub, he is voiced by Tony Oliver in the English dub of the anime and by Steve Blum in the English dub of Bleach: Shattered Blade.
+He is voiced by Daisuke Namikawa in the original Japanese version of the anime.
+In the English dub, he is voiced by Tony Oliver (except in the English dub of Bleach: Shattered Blade where he was voiced by Steve Blum).